 Personnel: Satisfactory with the exception of some officers not up to the standard.
 Have been warned.

 General efficiency: Battalion is particularly well trained and is exceptionally hard and fit for service owing to the great attention paid to its training by Lieutenant-Colonel Campbell.
-It marches particularly well and ready to meet any emergency at manoeuvres.
+It marches particularly well and is ready to meet any emergency at manoeuvres.
 Clothing and necessaries satisfactory and no complaints.

-Confidential review reports on Indian Army units for 1913-1914: IOR/L/MIL/7/17023
+Confidential review reports on Indian Army units for 1913-1914: IOR/L/MIL/7/17023.

 War Diary of the 75th Carnatic Infantry

 There is only one war diary for the 75th Carnatic Infantry, which has not been digitized and can only be viewed at the National Archives.
 I have transcribed the entire war diary below.
 War diaries were written by an officer of a unit and recorded its daily activities and location.
 They are the most important resource for researching a unit during the First World War and it’s a great shame that the 75th Carnatic Infantry’s consists of just three months.

 - Date: 01 April – 30 June 1916